chill-czar/Collabify/feat.md

-improve frontend statemamagemg by addding reudx slices add toaster in fronted for all the logical actions npm-sooner u can add some consistent ui component like button , alery modal etc of shaddcn
+improve frontend statemamagemg by addding reudx slices add toaster in fronted for all the logical actions npm-sooner u can add some consistent ui component like button , alery modal etc of shaddcn sidebar should open on hover custom colors on files by context menu fastest navigation